health

 Sure, you read approximately 67395 emails a day, but it's not quite the same as reading a book.

-Not only can getting stuck into a good book help boost your creativity and help you learn some new ~skillz~, but it can also help you live longer.
+Not only can getting stuck in a good book help boost your creativity and help you learn some new ~skillz~, but it can also help you live longer.
 Crazy, right?

 A study by Yale University discovered that people who reported reading books for 30 minutes a day lived nearly TWO YEARS LONGER than those who read magazines or newspapers.